fiersk17/tokenAPI/Ethplorer-API.md

     Requests per minute: 30
-    Max count of transactions/operations in response: 10 Max offset for list of transactions/operations: 10000
+    Max count of transactions/operations in response: 10 Max deep for list of transactions/operations: 30 days

 ### Personal key limits

     Requests per minute: 600
-    Max count of transactions/operations in response: 1000 Max offset for list of transactions/operations: 100000 *Limits may be increased by request.
+    Max count of transactions/operations in response: 1000 Max deep for list of transactions/operations: 1 year *Limits may be increased by request.